java-freshman/deep-learning-models/README.md

   the bndbox ACC is high for all available categories except the dress category.
-After carefully analysis, this is mostly due to confusion between the skirt and dress. <em> (Note that if the model mistakes between the skirt and polo-shir (or blouse), we still consider the bndbox is correct because of both of them locate at the same position of the body.
+After carefully analysis, this is mostly due to confusion between the skirt and dress. <em> (Note that for the cases the model mistakes between the shirt, t-shirt, polo-shirt, or blouse, we still consider the bndbox is correct because of all of them locate at the same position of the body.
 But the dress category is the one we need to improve next.)</em>